 This week we launch our new Research Strategy.
 It outlines our ambitious plans to fund over half a billion pounds of science over the next five years.
-Our Medical Director, Professor Peter Weissberg, talks about how the Research Strategy will enable us to continue to be at the forefront of cardiovascular research.
+Our former medical director, Professor Peter Weissberg, talks about how the Research Strategy will enable us to continue to be at the forefront of cardiovascular research.

 The scientists who founded the BHF in 1961 could hardly have predicted that we would become one of the world’s largest independent funders of cardiovascular research and have such a spectacular impact on preventing and treating heart and circulatory disease.
 At the time, we didn’t know how to prevent or treat the heart attacks and strokes that struck down millions in the prime of their lives, and few babies born with congenital heart defects survived to see their first birthday.